fr33d0s/fr33d0s/README.md

 # Hi !
-<br>I am a Flutter Developer passionate about startup projects, focusing on cross-platform development, API and microservices architecture, and integrating machine learning and artificial intelligence.
+<br>I am a Full Stack Flutter Developer passionate about startup projects, focusing on cross-platform development, API and microservices architecture, and integrating machine learning and artificial intelligence.